Comparison of spin-qubit architectures for quantum error-correcting codes: Quantum error-correcting codes

 A QEC code encodes one or more logical qubits as non-local entangled states of a larger number of physical qubits.
 QEC codes will be a crucial component of a large-scale FT quantum computer since they offer the clearest path to building logical qubits with arbitrarily low error rates.
 A $[[n,k,d]]$ QEC code refers to a code composed of $n$ physical qubits that encodes $k$ logical qubits with a distance $d$.
 The distance refers to the minimal number of discrete errors that map one logical state to its orthogonal logical state.
 A distance-$d$ code can detect $d-1$ errors, but can only correct $\lfloor \frac{d-1}{2} \rfloor$ errors \cite{Dennis2002}.

 Stabilizer codes constitute one of the most common QEC code families.
 For $n$ physical qubits, these codes are defined by an Abelian group of Pauli operators spanning the $2^n$-dimensional Hilbert space, known as the stabilizer group.
 The logical codespace of a stabilizer code is the simultaneous (+1)-eigenspace of all operators within this group.
 A set of independent stabilizers (non-unique) capable of generating the entire stabilizer group is known as the stabilizer generator.
 To perform error detection and correction, the eigenvalues of the stabilizer generators (the syndrome) are measured indirectly with ancillary qubits.
-The decoding (inferring the error that occurred based on the syndromes).
-Additional physical qubits, known as ancillary qubits, are employed to indirectly measure the stabilizer generators.
+Afterwards, a decoder is used to infer the error that occurred based on the syndrome \cite{Battistel2023}.

 Figure \ref{fig:QECC_layout} depicts the two distance-3 QEC codes we explore in this paper.
 They are both Calderbank-Shor-Steane (CSS) codes.
 This implies that they have a stabilizer generator set composed of operators which are exclusively composed of $X$ or $Z$ Pauli matrices.
 Notice that this stabilizer generator set is not unique, but it is one that guarantees locality (each operator acts on neighboring qubits).